Zaid-Ajaj/LiteDB.FSharp/README.md

 LiteDB.FSharp provides serialization utilities making it possible for LiteDB to understand F# types such as records, unions, maps etc.

-> The library is still experiemental and definitely not production-ready.
+> The library is experiemental and not production-ready.
 The Api is subject to change.
-For now, it is only to play around with and see what improvements are possible.

 ### Usage
 LiteDB.FSharp comes with a custom `BsonMapper` called `FSharpBsonMapper` that you would pass to a `LiteDatabase` instance during initialization: